Will Bruin: Seattle Sounders FC

 On December 23, 2016, Bruin was traded to the Seattle Sounders in exchange for undisclosed amounts of general and targeted allocation money.
 Bruin made his Sounders debut on March 4, 2017, coming on as a substitute in a 2–1 loss against his former team, the Houston Dynamo.
 He scored his first Sounders goal on March 11, an equalizer in the 94th minute of a 2–2 draw against the Montreal Impact.
 He scored a brace on October 15 to help the Sounders defeat FC Dallas 4–0.
 Bruin ended his first season in Seattle with 11 goals and 2 assists from 31 regular season appearances, helping the Sounders finish second in the Western Conference.
-After Bruin started both legs of a 2–0 aggregate win against the Vancouver Whitecaps in the Conference semifinals, Seattle faced off with the Dynamo in the Conference final.
+After Bruin started both legs of a 2–0 aggregate win against Vancouver Whitecaps FC in the Conference semifinals, Seattle faced off with the Dynamo in the Conference final.
 He scored once in the first leg while scoring and picking up an assist in the second leg to help the Sounders beat his former team 5–0 on aggregate and advance to MLS Cup 2017.
 Bruin played the full 90 minutes in the final as Seattle lost to Toronto FC 2–0.

 Bruin and the Sounders opened the 2018 season on February 22 with a 2–1 loss to Santa Tecla in the leg 1 of the CONCACAF Champions League round of 16.
 On March 1, Bruin scored once in a 4–0 in leg 2 to give Seattle a 5–2 aggregate win.
 Bruin appeared in both legs of the quarterfinals, but the Sounders lost to C.D.
 Guadalajara 3–1 on aggregate.
 On April 15, he picked up his first goal and assist of the MLS season to give Seattle a 2–2 draw with Sporting Kansas City.
 He scored twice on July 4 as the Sounders beat the Colorado Rapids 2–1.
-On August 4, Bruin scored in the 97th minute to give Seattle a 2–1 win over Minnesota United.
+On August 4, Bruin scored in the 97th minute to give Seattle a 2–1 win over Minnesota United FC.
 He ended the regular season with 29 appearances, 7 goals, and 5 assists as the Sounders finished second in the Western Conference.
 In the playoffs, Bruin made a substitute appearance in leg 2 of the Conference semifinals matchup with the Portland Timbers.
 After playing to a 4–4 aggregate score, the Sounders lost on penalty kicks 4–2, with Bruin being one of two Sounders to miss their PK.